Faryalaurooj/Tracking-with-YOLOv8/README.md

 I have perfromed this task with YOLOv5 and YOLOv8 models.
 In my other repo, i have provided complete details on development of a custom dataset for VRUs , training of YOLOv5 , YOLOv7 and YOLOv8 models on custom dataset.
 The detection results with YOLOv8 and YOLOv5 were good but with YOLOv7 were not good.
 In this repository i will do two things :

+   (1)  Perform tracking with already trained YOLOv8 model with different trackers bytetrack, strongsort, ocsort etc and benchmarking performance HOTA on MOT17 dataset

-   (1)  Perfrom tracking with custom trained YOLOv5 and YOLOv7 on my VRU dataset
+   (2)  Perfrom tracking with custom trained YOLOv5 and YOLOv8 on my VRU dataset

-   (2)  Perfrom tracking with transfer learning on COCO trained YOLOv5 and YOLOv7 models , then trained further on my custom VRU dataset
+   (3)  Perfrom tracking with transfer learning on COCO trained YOLOv5 and YOLOv8 models , then trained further on my custom VRU dataset

-   (3)  Provide comparison of results
+   (4)  Provide comparison of results

 ## Tracking with custom trained YOLO on VRU dataset